Blue Angels: Team members

-As of the 2020 season, 272 demonstration pilots have served in the Blue Angels.
+As of the 2026 season, 299 demonstration pilots (including for the C-130) have served in the Blue Angels.

-The team is divided into 3 departments: Officers, Enlisted, and Technical Representatives.
-Team members come from the ranks of regular United States Navy and United States Marine Corps units.
-Pilots and narrator are made up of Navy and USMC Naval Aviators.
+The team is divided into three departments: Officers, Enlisted, and Technical Representatives.
+Team members come from the ranks of regular USN and USMC units.
+Pilots and narrator are made up of USN and USMC naval aviators.
 Pilots serve two to three years.
 Position assignments are made according to team needs, pilot experience levels, and career considerations for members.
-Other officers include a naval flight officer who serves as the event coordinator, three USMC C-130 pilots, an Executive Officer (XO), a Maintenance Officer (MO), a Flight Surgeon (DOC), a Supply Officer (SUPPO), a Public Affairs Officer (PAO), and an Administrative Officer (AO) in Technical Representatives Department.
-Enlisted members range from E-4 to E-9 and perform all maintenance, administrative, and support functions.
+Other officers include a naval flight officer, who serves as the event coordinator, three USMC C-130 pilots, an executive officer, a maintenance officer, a flight surgeon, a supply officer, a public affairs officer, and an administrative officer in the Technical Representatives Department.
+Enlisted members range in rank from E-4 to E-9 and perform all maintenance, administrative, and support functions.
 They serve three to four years.
 After serving with the squadron, members return to fleet assignments.